Chapter 6: Intercultural Communication in Organizations

 In the most successful companies, diversity management is not the responsibility of the human resource department.
 Starting from top management and including the lowest levels in the hierarchy, each person understands the importance of respecting others.
 If this respect is not part of an organization’s culture, no amount of diversity training or other programs are likely to be effective.
 In fact, in the most successful companies, diversity is viewed as everyone’s responsibility.
 The United Parcel Service of America Inc. (UPS), the international shipping company, refuses to hire a diversity officer, underlining that it is not one person’s job.
 Companies with a strong culture—where people have a sense of shared values, loyalty to the organization is rewarded, and team performance is celebrated—enable employees with vastly different demographics and backgrounds to feel a sense of belonging (Chatman et al., 1998; Fisher, 2004).

-Diversity Training Programs
+Promote Diversity Training Programs

 Many companies provide employees and managers with training programs relating to diversity.
 However, not all diversity programs are equally successful.
 You may expect that more successful programs are those that occur in companies where a culture of diversity exists.
 A study of over 700 companies found that programs with a higher perceived success rate were those that occurred in companies where top management believed in the importance of diversity, where there were explicit rewards for increasing diversity of the company, and where managers were required to attend the diversity training programs (Rynes & Rosen, 1995).